 World War II: The Decisive Role of the Russian People in defeating Nazi Germany

-Certain noteworthy tendencies keep surfacing in the British and US historical studies of WWII during the last several years.
-Until recently, the US and British scholars focused mainly on the events related to the Western Front (the Battle of El Alamein, the Normandy Invasion, the Ardennes Offensive, etc.).
-There was a reason behind their emphasizing the significance of the operations carried out by the Western allies – this approach created the false impression among the general public that Germany was defeated by the US and Great Britain (in some cases, schoolchildren in Great Britain and the US were actually found to believe that Russia had been Germany’s ally in WWII).
+Certain noteworthy tendencies keep surfacing in British and US historical studies of WWII during the last several years.
+Until recently, US and British scholars focused mainly on the events related to the Western Front (the Battle of El Alamein, the Normandy Invasion, the Ardennes Offensive, etc.).
+There was a reason behind their emphasizing the significance of the operations carried out by the Western allies: this approach created the false impression among the general public that Germany was defeated by the US and Great Britain.
+In some cases, schoolchildren in Great Britain and the US were actually led to believe that the Soviet Union had been Germany’s ally during WWII.

-This, shall we say, interpretation of history became canonical in the West from the very beginning of the Cold War, from the time when, adhering to a kind of a “class approach”, W. Churchill denigrated the crucial contribution of the Red Army to the victory over fascist Germany in his memoirs.
+This interpretation of history became canonical in the West from the very beginning of the Cold War era, from the time when, adhering to a kind of a “class approach”, Winston Churchill in his writings denigrated the crucial contribution of the Red Army to the victory of Nazi Germany.

-Hundreds of works by British and US scholars focused on various particular aspects of the operations on the Eastern Front such as the treatment of the prisoners of war, the war-time ethnic purges, the role of the NKVD (the Soviet secret service), the economy and the food supplies, etc. Those publications were not meant for mass audience.
-Therefore, for decades the perceptions of mass readers in Great Britain and the US were shaped primarily by the memoirs left by W. Churchill and other Western statesmen, who presented the Western Front as the main theatre of WWII.
-This traditional assessment started to erode only during the recent years.
-In this respect, “Europe at War 1939-1945: No Simple Victory” by Norman Davies, a British historian, had played a special role.
+Hundreds of works by British and US scholars focused on specific aspects of the operations on the Eastern Front such as the treatment of the prisoners of war, the war-time ethnic purges, the role of the NKVD (the Soviet secret service), the economy and the food supplies, etc. Those publications were not meant for mass audience.
+Therefore, for decades the perceptions of the broader public in Great Britain and the US were shaped primarily by the memoirs left by W. Churchill and other Western statesmen, who presented the Western Front as the main theatre of WWII.
+This traditional assessment started to erode in recent years.
+In this respect, “Europe at War 1939-1945: No Simple Victory” by Norman Davies, a British historian, played a significant role.

 Norman Davies is a popular author in Great Britain and the US, and justly so.
 He became famous after the publication of “The Isles.
 A history” (1999), an extensive and captivating treatise on the British past.
 His “Europe.
 A History” (1996) and “Europe at War 1939-1945: No Simple Victory” (2006) were no less successful.
 In the latter book, Davies clearly, and with the emotionality untypical of a British scholar, condemns the pathological narcissism of the US.
 He finds especially harsh words for those US authors who continue stupidly to convince their countrymen that it was the US who stopped fascism and ultimately defeated Hitler.